gradio-app/gradio/testing-guidelines/ci.md

 The CI on this repo is a little unconventional, this is mainly to work around various gaps in the GitHub Actions API while solving for our use case.

-The [technical details](#technical-details) below explain how things are setup, the [context](#context) sections explains what problem we are trying to solve with this architecture,why  we took this approach and the various challenges we faced along the way.
+The [technical details](#technical-details) below explain how things are setup, the [context](#context) sections explains what problem we are trying to solve with this architecture, why we took this approach, and the various challenges we faced along the way.
 It is a little 'extra' for repo docs but serves as good context for the future.

 ### Technical details